 Fort Myers also hosts numerous events throughout the year.
 These include theater festivals, art fairs, and musical farmers markets.

-Canterfield of Fort Myers, American House Fort Myers and The Palms of Fort Myers are the top-rated Independent Living facilities near Fort Myers, FL.
+Canterfield of Fort Myers, American House Bonita Springs Independent Living and The Palms of Fort Myers are the top-rated Independent Living facilities near Fort Myers, FL.
 These Independent Living facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 The average cost of Independent Living in Fort Myers is $4,255 per month.
 This cost may vary based on location, amenities, floorplan, level of care and other factors.